voxpupuli/puppet-unattended_upgrades/README.md

 ## Limitations

-This module should work across all versions of Debian, Ubuntu, and Linux Mint.
+This module should work across all supported versions of Debian and Ubuntu.

 ## License